Phonostalgia presents...

 Goodbye Broadway, Hello France!

-(words by C. Francis Reisner and Benny Davis; music by Billy Baskette)
+(w: C. Francis Reisner and Benny Davis; m: Billy Baskette)

 New York, NY: Monday, July 16, 1917